vedmichv/todoapp-codecatalyst-demo/README.md

 - Amazon API Gateway REST API with given name
 - Amazon S3 bucket for storing compiled frontend artifacts
 - A single Amazon CloudFront distribution with origins for Frontend and Backend (`/api`)

+## Hands-On Build CI/CD Pipeline with CodeCatalyst

+### Prerequisites

+here are steps for setting up builder ID and workspaces steps to add Github extension

+### Build